akshar-raaj/designing-data-intensive-applications/data-models-and-query-languages/README.md

 | No data locality.
 More disk seeks might be needed to pull related data | Better data locality |
 | Easy to model many-to-one | Difficult to model many-to-one |
 | Joins can be natively performed | Weak join support.
 Join responsibility shifted to application code |

+---

+## Query Language

+A query language can be categorized into:
+- Declarative language
+- Imperative language

+Declarative language specifies the **what**.
+It doesn't specify **how**.
+Example: SQL SQL allows users to say I want the following columns from a particular relation fulfilling a particular condition.
+It is upto the Query optimizer to use appropriate index to provide better performance.
+Hence in SQL users only specify **what**.
+The implementation details are figured out by the query optimizer.

+Imperative language expects the users to know how the data is internally structured and which sequence of instructions to execute.

+---

+## Miscellaneous

+- Alter table to add a column is highly expensive in MySQL.
+The whole table needs to be moved on disk.
+- Updating value in document-database is a normal operation.
+However if the document size needs to change, the document needs to be moved on disk which can be expensive.